-The Center's efforts are driven by its Executive Director, James Valentine and the Driehaus Chair for Behavioral Finance, Professor Hongjun Yan.
-You can learn more about each below.
+The center's efforts are driven by its Executive Director James Valentine and the Driehaus Chair for Behavioral Finance Hongjun Yan.

 James Valentine, Executive Director

-James Valentine serves as the Executive Director of the Driehaus Center.
-James started his career as an equity research analyst, where the major North American investor polls ranked him among the top three in his sector for ten consecutive years and Forbes identified him as one of the top three among all 2,000 U.S. sell-side analysts.
+James Valentine serves as the executive director of the Driehaus Center for Behavioral Finance.
+Valentine started his career as an equity research analyst, where the major North American investor polls ranked him among the top three in his sector for 10 consecutive years and Forbes identified him as one of the top three among all 2,000 U.S. sell-side analysts.

 Hongjun Yan, Chair